-Enjoy couscous in just six minutes with this plain and simple, no-fuss recipe.
-Couscous is perfect as a simple side dish, base for Buddha bowls, or as the main grain in a salad.
+Cook couscous in just six minutes with this plain and simple, no-fuss recipe.
+Moroccan Couscous is perfect as a simple side dish, base for Buddha bowls, or as a salad topping.
 Learn how to cook couscous the easy way.

 Easy recipes are among God’s blessings to busy home cooks.
 You want to feed yourself and the people you love, but sometimes you’re on a time crunch — or a brain freeze, as the case may be.

-I love both Moroccan-style and Israeli couscous.
+There are two types of couscous: Moroccan-style and Israeli (or pearl) couscous.
 Moroccan-style couscous are tiny little spheres of pasta that cook quickly in just minutes, while the Israeli or pearl style are larger, though still small, balls of pasta that take a bit longer to cook.
+Today we’re talking about Moroccan-style.

 You can buy couscous in a variety of flavors.
 I’ve seen whole wheat, tri-color, and original in my local stores.
 All of them are tasty and easy to prepare.